tarnveerSingh/React-Native-Weather/README.md

 ```bash
 $ npm start # or yarn start
 ```
+After running it you'll see three Running Options:-

+Select Option Number 3.
+Run in Web Browser

 ## Description
-This is a simple react weather app using OpenWeatherMap API.
+This is a simple react-native weather app using OpenWeatherMap API.

 ## Technologies
 Project uses: